tinkercademy-bootcamp/chat-project-HariAakash646/exercise-5/README.md

 - Here is one way to separate out the code into multiple files
 - Is this the best way to do it?
+  * Depends on the use case.
+If we would need multiple instances of the attributes, this is better.
+  * If we need private functions, this works better.
 - What are the advantages and disadvantages?
+  * Multiple instances of the class can be created.
+  * Can have private functions.

 ## Introduction to Namespace

 - There are different ways namespace is being used in this exercise
 - Which way is better?
 What are the advantages and disadvantages?

 ## Abstracting Code into Classes